How to create multiple-choice grids

-Adding a multiple-choice grid to a form
+1. Add a multiple-choice grid

 You should now see a new form that looks like this:

-Here are the rows and columns used to create the customer satisfaction survey shown at the beginning of this article:
+For example, here are the rows and columns used to create the customer satisfaction survey shown at the beginning of this article:

 On the bottom row, you’ll see two icons near the center.
 The one on the left lets you duplicate your question.
 This is helpful if you want to add more multiple-choice grid questions.

-The trash can next to the “duplicate” icon will delete your grid if you decide you don’t want it after all.
+The trash can icon next to the “duplicate” icon will delete your grid if you decide you don’t want it after all.
 If you slide the toggle button labeled Require a response in each row to the right, respondents can’t submit the form without answering every question in the grid.

-Use a more intuitive and comprehensive approach
+Use a more intuitive and comprehensive solution